AlexJFDev/AI-Gymnasium/README.md

 Watch the agent play blackjack.

 ### Make Table
-This script gives you a rough visualization of the Blackjack agent with a table.
+This script gives you a rough visualization of the Blackjack agent with tables.
 Online you can find a chart of ideal blackjack moves and mine are close-ish.
+Two tables are created.
+One is for a soft hand (when the player has an ace) and one is for a hard hand, when the player has no ace.
+This is because in blackjack, the ace can be either a 1 or 11 allowing for more flexibility than normal.

+In each table, column 1 represents the dealer having an ace.
+There is no 1 valued card in blackjack.

+The hard table includes rows for 22 to 31.
+This is because these are possible in the observation state of a blackjack game.
+However, in practice, the agent would never train on them because they represent loosing the game.
+Therefore, the agent defaults to hitting in these impossible states.